Javascript is not enabled.

 What is pneumonia?

-While bronchitis affects the upper airways, pneumonia develops lower down in the lungs.
+While bronchitis affects the larger airways, pneumonia develops in the air sacs of the lungs.
 Like bronchitis, it also causes inflammation and fluid buildup.

 Like bronchitis, pneumonia can trigger a bad cough that may come with mucus.
 But other symptoms of pneumonia tend to be more serious and can include: